williamwu20/slack-mobile-devxp-challenge/README.md

 ## Authentication
 - Go to https://console.developers.google.com/apis/credentials
 - With your FTL project selected, select Create credentials dropdown and select Service account key
-- Choose service account and download as JSON
+- Choose Service account and download as JSON

 ## Configuration
 Modify `config.yml` to fit your project and run needs